codevibe-de/intellij.training/README.md

-# Intellij For Java Developers
+# Intellij IDEA For Java Developers

-This repository contains sample code and exercises for my Intellij IDEA Training.
+## About

-(c) Thomas Auinger
+This repository contains source code and exercises for our "Intellij IDEA For Java Developers" training.

-## Chapters
+## Copyright

-### 010 Introduction
+(c) 2023 codevibe.de

-### 020 Project and Module Structure
+Author: Thomas Auinger (thomas@auinger.de), Germany

-## Thanks
+This source is intended to be used in conjunction with a training given by me or one of my licensees.
+Therefore, you may use segments of this code in your projects if you took part in such a training.

-To Everybody Participating!
+In any case it is not permitted to reuse all or parts of this project for training or educational purposes without permission.